Animal Behavior

 Offered Either Fall or Spring; Lecture hours:3,Recitation:1

 Interactions between organisms and the physical and chemical environment including nutrient cycling and energy flow, biogeochemistry, and temporal and spatial dynamics of ecosystems.
-Prerequisites: (BIOL 203 and BIOL 204) or BIOL 208 or ENST 208, junior or senior status, and permission of the instructor.
+Prerequisites: (BIOL 203 and BIOL 204) or ENST 208, junior or senior status, and permission of the instructor.
 Crosslisted as ANBE 653, BIOL 353, BIOL 653, ENST 353.

 ANBE 354.
 Tropical Ecology.
 1 Credit.